 If you, like us, have been putting off learning how to make macarons, now is the time.
 Let cereal lover, Gisselle of The Busy Spatula, show you how to make these fun cereal milk macarons.
 You will find an assortment of these French sandwich cookies on her page, including Froot Loops, Lucky Charms, Apple Jacks, and more.
 So make them with one of your favorite cereals, or choose as many as she did for a treat the kid in you will adore.

 Salted Caramel Rice Krispie Treats

-We love salted caramel anything, so when we came across these gourmet salted caramel Rice Krispie treats from Lauren of Lauren’s Latest, she had our full attention!
+We love salted caramel anything, so when we came across these gourmet salted caramel Rice Krispies treats from Lauren of Lauren’s Latest, she had our full attention!
 It’s a 20-minute recipe that makes enough treats for a basketball team or a handful of hungry teens.
-And if you’re a Rice Krispie fan, you will just have to check out her other recipes like Biscoff Rice Krispie Treats and Maple Bacon Rice Krispie Treats.
+And if you’re a Rice Krispie fan, you just have to check out her cereal dessert recipes like Biscoff Rice Krispie Treats and Maple Bacon Rice Krispie Treats.

 Visit Laurens Latest for the recipe.

 This Froot Loop cereal milk cake recipe from Jess of Sweetest Menu features a yellow cake made with cereal milk, blue frosting, and decorated with crunchy Froot Loops.
 It’s quite a striking and enviable sight.
 We wouldn’t blame you for calling Mom and asking in a sad tone, “why didn’t you ever put Froot Loops on top of my cake?”
 Seriously, what seven-year-old wouldn’t light up seeing this novel and enticing cake.